 As the twentieth most widespread malignant disease in the world, gallbladder cancer is a quite rare illness, accounting for roughly 178,000 new cases every year.
 February is also National Cancer Prevention Month.
 Furthermore, communities all across the U.S. are striving to educate other people about heart disease, the leading cause of death in the country, with the occasion of American Heart Month.

 Gallstones are found in more than 75% of people who suffer from gallbladder cancer

-Heart disease, which is the leading cause of death for both the female and male population, is annually responsible for over 800,000 victims in the U.S. The issue is extremely alarming, as cardiovascular disease causes a death every 40 seconds, claiming more lives than all types of cancer and COPD combined.
+Heart disease, which is the leading cause of death for both the female and male population, is annually responsible for over 800,000 victims in the U.S. The issue is extremely alarming, as the cardiovascular disease causes a death every 40 seconds, claiming more lives than all types of cancer and COPD combined.

-Sometimes, heavy asbestos exposure can cause pericardial mesothelioma, a very rare and aggressive form of cancer which develops on the outer lining of the heart (the pericardium).
+Sometimes, heavy asbestos exposure can cause pericardial mesothelioma, a very rare and aggressive form of cancer that develops on the outer lining of the heart (the pericardium).
 As people who suffer from pericardial mesothelioma rarely notice worrisome symptoms, they fail to timely seek medical attention and, thereby, the disease remains undiscovered.